-This brochure encourages visitors to engage in a variety of independent outdoor activities of varying degrees of ruggedness: "all-day trips on horseback ... ten-mile strolls over the hills ... fishing on the Cheyenne" or simply reading "on the shady veranda of your hotel, listening to the music of the orchestra."
+This brochure above on the right encourages visitors to engage in a variety of independent outdoor activities of varying degrees of ruggedness: "all-day trips on horseback ... ten-mile strolls over the hills ... fishing on the Cheyenne" or simply reading "on the shady veranda of your hotel, listening to the music of the orchestra."